THE HISTORY OF THE BAPTIST CHURCHES IN A NUTSHELL

 You need to repent and follow the tru doctrine.

-SPERAY: I repent everyday for my sins, but I follow true doctrine which comes from the Catholic Church founded by Christ, not the baptists churches founded by mere men reinventing religion based on silly interpretation of the Bible that was formed by the Catholic Church over 14 years before men invented the baptist religions.
+SPERAY: I repent everyday for my sins, but I follow true doctrine which comes from the Catholic Church founded by Christ, not the baptist churches founded by mere men reinventing religion based on silly interpretation of the Bible that was formed by the Catholic Church over 1400 years before men invented the baptist religions.

 James said that if you know how to do good, but if dont do it its a sin.